Seteco/Somorrostro/You-should-install-QoS-on-all-your-servers.md

 1. **Monitoring the bandwidth used by services**

-  netdata provides wonderful real-time charts, like this one:
+  netdata provides wonderful real-time charts, like this one (wait to see the orange rsync chart):

  ![qos3](https://cloud.githubusercontent.com/assets/2662304/14474189/713ede84-0104-11e6-8c9c-8dca5c2abd63.gif)